jaredly/jnew/test/posts/type-inference-that-sticks.md

 categories:
   - Programming
 date: 2023-02-02
+gist: 13abec33c7576c4636ca87039a999cf2
 ---

 *What if type inference felt like a real-time conversation, instead of emailing code back and forth?*

-Type inference algorithms are faced with an already difficult task -- intuiting what types a user *would* have wrote, but chose not to.
-Frustration comes when the types that the algorithm assigns are different from those the user had in mind, and especially so when the type error reported is far away from the site of mental mismatch.
+With type inference, compilers are faced with a difficult task: intuiting what types a user *had in mind* (but didn't write down) while writing some code.
+It all falls apart when the types that the algorithm assigns are different from those the user expected, and especially so when the type error reported is far away from the site of mental mismatch.

 <!-- more -->